 Is there an upper age limit for car hire?

 The 13-mile Col de Turini has been used for both the Tour de France and the Monte Carlo rally, so if you’re expecting tight mountain hairpins and spectacular scenery you are unlikely to be disappointed.

-Bad weather and nightfall can make it truly treacherous, so it’s better to drive it during the day and enjoy the stunning views.
+Bad weather and nightfall can make it truly treacherous, so it’s better to drive safely by navigating it during the day and enjoy the stunning views.